gs-residential/geosurf-residential-ips-API/README.md

 Sticky IPs <br>
 Random country selection<br>
 IP rotation<br>
-Sticky IPs<br>

-Don’t forget to whitelist your machine IP, <a href="http://www.geosurf.com/resources/faq/#toggle-id-31">see instructionat</a>.
+Don’t forget to whitelist your machine IP, <a href="http://www.geosurf.com/resources/faq/#toggle-id-31">see instruction at</a>.
 <br>
 A full list of gateways and ports are available in Geosurf residential <a href="http://client.geosurf.io">dashboard </a>, check out Residential IPs <a href="http://www.geosurf.com/resources/residential-ips-integration-guide/">Integration guide</a>.